PushTracker/EvalApp/maxmobility/README.md

 ![keystore](./apps/eval-mobile/tools/keystore_directory.png)

-- Execute `npm run android-release $KEYSTORE_PASSWORD` - replace $KEYSTORE_PASSWORD with the actual password for the keystore for eval-mobile).
+- Execute `npm run android-release $KEYSTORE_PASSWORD` - replace $KEYSTORE_PASSWORD with the actual password for the keystore for smart-eval).
 If you do not provide the password argument in the command, you'll be prompted for it.

 #### iOS